See how Waddle can help your business grow!

-Accounts receivables finance comes in the form of a cash advance or lines of credit which are secured against the amount a business has accrued in outstanding invoices.
+Accounts receivables finance comes in the form of a cash advance or a line of credit secured against the amount a business has accrued in outstanding invoices.
 It’s a type of financing designed to help to solve cash flow issues which are created by customer payment terms on invoices.
-After a business has provided goods or services, they have to wait to be paid for those goods or services and the length of time they have to wait – particularly for larger sum invoices – can vary between debtors.
+After a business has provided goods or services, they have to wait to be paid and the length of time they have to wait – particularly for larger sum invoices – can vary between debtors.

 Let’s try and unpick some of the mysteries of the strange world of receivables finance!

 To start off with, accounts receivable financing is almost as old as money itself.
 The sale of receivables has a long history and it is one of the oldest forms of commercial finance.
 The ancient Babylonians were the first to discover the power of the invoice around 4,000 years ago and quickly discovered the convenience of trading receivables soon after.
 The world may have moved on a little since then, but the basic idea still remains the same.

 A business supplying a good or service will raise an invoice to the company they are trading with.
 That company then becomes a debtor.
 The debtor is required to pay the invoice amount in line with the specified payment terms which is often between 30 and 60 days.
 The time a business must wait for their invoice to be paid creates a cash flow finance problem for that first business.
 They have carried out their work and paid for whatever time and materials they needed to supply those goods or services, but they have to wait to be paid.
 This can restrict their ability to carry out their operations, meet their overhead costs and the demands of their payroll.